stevemu/react-infinity-web/README.md

 * browser history fall-back
 * use SASS
 * backend port is specified in package.json via cross-env for easy change
+* whether the envrionment is production is specified at envrionment variable NODE_ENV=production||or_other

 ## Need Install global npm modules first